-As part of the A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition’s research portfolio, a team from the University of Ottawa, Bruyere Research Institute, University of Medical Sciences, and University of Health and Allied Sciences recently presented the results of a new study.
-The project’s goal was to understand the opportunities and challenges for campaign Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat and Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor from the perspectives of campaign managers and other country-level decision makers.
+As part of the Health Campaign Effectiveness Coalition’s research portfolio, a team from the University of Ottawa, Bruyere Research Institute, University of Medical Sciences, and University of Health and Allied Sciences recently presented the results of a new study.
+The project’s goal was to understand the opportunities and challenges for campaign co-delivery and collaboration from the perspectives of campaign managers and other country-level decision makers.
 The team conducted in-depth key informant interviews with 26 health campaign managers across immunization, polio, malaria, Vitamin A, and NTD programs from Cote d’Ivoire, Ethiopia, Ghana, Guyana, Indonesia, and Nigeria, which were then coded according to existing and emerging themes.
 The team also presented on the findings during the first Test & Learn event–view the summary and recording here, and see livetweets from the event on the HCE Twitter account here and LinkedIn here.

 Below are nine key takeaways and tips for campaign managers.